moMuch has been written about blood diamonds. But how ethical are healing crystals?

 How Ethical Are Healing Crystals?

-Whether used as a meditation aid, to realign your chakras or for physical and psychic connection and protection, healing crystals have become a huge trend, but the sad truth is that their footprint on this earth is just as bad as any other mined gemstone.
+Whether used as a meditation aid, to realign your chakras or for physical and psychic connection and protection, healing crystals have become a huge trend.
+But the sad truth is that their footprint on this earth is just as bad as any other unethically mined gemstone.

-Since one of the most popular crystals, quartz, comes mainly from China, Turkey, and India, you can imagine that eco-friendly techniques are not used to mine them, and it’s likely that working conditions are also far from ethical – yet few crystal sellers will admit to knowing this.
+Since one of the most popular crystals, quartz, comes mainly from China, Turkey, and India, you can imagine that eco-friendly techniques are not used to mine them.
+In addition, it’s very likely that working conditions are also far from ethical.
+Yet few crystal sellers will admit to knowing this.

 Indeed, The New Republic did an investigation into mining practices of crystal sellers and NONE of the big suppliers or sellers of healing crystals would talk about their practices.
-The magazine was able to trace the mines of some crystals though, and what they discovered was depressing.
-For example, blue chrysocolla, a healing crystal that gives ‘supportive goddess energy,’ comes mainly from the Tyrone Copper Mine, which is one of the largest copper mines in New Mexico, releasing around 2 billion gallons of acid and heavy metals into the water every year.
+Not one!
+The magazine was able to trace the mines of some crystals though.
+And what they discovered was depressing.
+For example, blue chrysocolla, a healing crystal that gives ‘supportive goddess energy,’ comes mainly from the Tyrone Copper Mine, which is one of the largest copper mines in New Mexico.
+Each year, it releases around 2 billion gallons of acid and heavy metals into the water.
 So much for goddess energy!

 Where To Find Ethical Healing Crystals

 A few crystal sellers are offering more information for their customers, however.
 You should understand there are three basic ways of knowing the origins of your crystals:

 1. Buy from a company that owns an ethical mine

 2. Trust your sources, cross your fingers and ignore anything uncomfortable.

 3. Buy from a company that undertakes detailed research on geology and mineralogy.
 They should also note the mining and lapidary practices in each region.
 The current socio-economic-political in the country of origin for the stones is also important.
 Don’t buy from countries in conflict.